JeffreySarnoff/FloatR32s.jl/docs/src/howitworks.md

 ### The Essential Requirements

 - You are comfortable working with all input data as `Float32s`.
-- You are comfortable reporting all results using `Float32s`.
+- You are comfortable reporting all the results using `Float32s`.

 ### The Pervasive Conventions